-

 Silent aim.
 Shots connect without your crosshair visibly snapping to the target.
 The bullet trajectory is corrected server-side, meaning your screen shows normal aim movement while hits register on the enemy.
 This is the single most important feature for avoiding manual reports from other players.

 Recoil compensation.
 Tarkov's recoil system combines camera recoil (screen shake) with weapon kick (muzzle rise).
-The auto-compensation system that BSG built into the game helps somewhat, but the first 5-8 rounds of any full-auto spray still climb significantly.
+The auto-compensation system the developers built into the game helps somewhat, but the first 5-8 rounds of any full-auto spray still climb significantly.
 BurgerCheats recoil control eliminates this climb entirely or reduces it to a configurable percentage, letting you hold full-auto on a target at 50+ meters without the spray pattern walking off target.

 FOV and smoothing.
 Field of view controls how wide the aimbot scans for targets.
 A narrow FOV (5-15°) only locks onto enemies directly in your crosshair path, making it look like naturally good aim.
 Smoothing adds artificial mouse acceleration to the lock-on, preventing the instant snap that screams "aimbot" to spectating admins or players watching your movement in killcam.